 A rebate for solar water heating, available to eligible homeowners all year long!

 Conventional heating can be costly.
-If you currently heat with electricity, we offer rebates or financing to help you equip your home with solar water heating – and save you up to 50% off your water heating bill.
+We offer rebates or financing to help you equip your home with solar water heating – and save you up to 50% off your water heating bill.

 A solar hot water system converts sunshine to heat energy and uses it to pre-heat your hot water.
 The system: